sahithyandev/blog/README.md

 # Sahithyan's Blog

-This is the code for my official blog.
-And it will include the blog posts as well.
+This repository contains the code for my old blog.
+I used Next.js to build it.
+This repository also includes my old blog posts.

 ## A note about the License